StarLard/ios-exercise/readme.md

 - Also see [wikipedia](http://en.wikipedia.org/wiki/Pie_menu).

 ## Guidelines
+- Use git and send us a link to the repository (Github, Bitbucket, etc...)
 - Do not use any third party libraries.
 - Do not use storyboards or xibs.
 Everything should be built programmatically.